 Georgia is an aspirant for NATO membership.
 It actively contributes to NATO-led operations and cooperates with Allies and other partner countries in many other areas.
 At the Bucharest Summit in April 2008, Allied Heads of State and Government agreed that Georgia will become a member of NATO.
-This decision was subsequently reconfirmed at successive NATO Summits in 2009, 2010, 2012 and 2014.
+This decision was subsequently reconfirmed at successive NATO Summits.
 The NATO-Georgia Commission (NGC) provides the framework for cooperation between NATO and Georgia.
 Created in September 2008, the NGC serves as a forum for both political consultations and practical cooperation to help Georgia advance its Euro-Atlantic aspirations.
-Cooperation programmes take place within the framework of the NGC.

 In December 2008, NATO foreign ministers decided to further enhance the NGC through the development of an Annual National Programme (ANP).
 In addition to Georgia's contributions to Euro-Atlantic peace and stability, key areas of cooperation under the Annual National Programme include political, military and security-sector reforms.
-NATO agrees to support Georgia in these reforms by providing focused and comprehensive advice and activities in several frameworks (both civilian and military) towards its reform goals.
+NATO supports Georgia in these reforms by providing focused and comprehensive advice and activities in several frameworks, both civilian and military.